Dhiren1211/Dhiren1211/README.md

 ---

 ## Professional Summary
-Computer Science student at Kyungsung University (Busan, South Korea) with hands-on experience in full-stack development.
+Global IT Engineeering student at Kyungsung University (Busan, South Korea) with hands-on experience in full-stack development.
 Passionate about building scalable systems and financial technology solutions.
 Currently enhancing expertise in backend architecture and cloud technologies while developing a finance management platform.

 ---